Russia again claims Syrian rebels preparing chemical attack

-MOSCOW (AP) — Russia has again accused Syrian rebels of preparing a chemical attack which Moscow says will be used to justify a Western strike against the Syrian military.
+MOSCOW (AP) — Russia on Tuesday again accused Syrian rebels of preparing a chemical attack which Moscow says will be used to justify a Western strike against Syrian troops.

 Deputy Foreign Minister Sergei Ryabkov said Tuesday that the al-Qaida-linked Levant Liberation Committee is preparing the attack in the northern Idlib province, and that it would be filmed by first-responders known as the White Helmets, who Russia has accused of fabricating past attacks.